You just spent $10,000 on an industry trade show. Your booth was packed, your team collected 300+ leads, and you’re feeling confident about ROI.

 Why Trade Show Tracking Spreadsheets Sabotage Your Success

 Most teams facing this problem turn to spreadsheets.
-They seem like the obvious solution.
 They’re free, flexible, and everyone knows Excel.
-But watch what actually happens when you try to manage trade show tracking with spreadsheets.
+But what actually happens when you try to manage trade show tracking with spreadsheets?

 Your booth team creates an Excel file with Monday’s leads.
 Another team member creates a separate version on Tuesday.
 By Wednesday, you have three versions circulating via email, each with different data.
 When you try to reconcile them, you discover that 88% of spreadsheets contain errors.